 4.3.2 UAS NF

+UAS Network Function (UAS NF) is not a standalone NF.
+It is supported by an NEF in the operator’s network.

+NOTE: if operator support UAS service, it can deploy one or more NEF to support of UAS Network Function.

-The UAS Network Function is used for external exposure of services to the USS.
+The UAS NF is used for external exposure of services to the USS.
 The UAS-NF makes use of existing NEF/SCEF exposure services for UAV authentication/authorization, for UAV flight authorization, for UAV-UAVC pairing authorization, and related revocation; for location reporting, and control of QoS/traffic filtering for C2 communication.

 For external exposure of services related to specific UAV(s), the UAS NF resides in the VPLMN, in order to interface with country specific USS(es).